juusoselin/JAMK/Implementation/GroupAssignment/Readme.md

 # Company information (Eleven7)
 - Business model and analysis of current business
-- Relations to other companies
+- Relations to other companies and organizations
 - Network environment
 - Integrating security into the business processes
+- Cyber security strategy

 # Assets
 - Company assets